Blog

 Chairman of the Board, Project Santa Fe Foundation - Clinical Laboratory 2.0

 Throughout his distinguished career, Dr. James Crawford has actively advocated for the specialty of pathology and the clinical laboratory industry, helping to ensure that this vital component is part of the next era of “patient-centered” healthcare.
-Dr. Crawford is a founding member of Project Santa Fe which advances the concept of Clinical Laboratory 2.0, encouraging laboratories to move away from the traditional transactional payment model to a value-based one, and one that drives better outcomes for the populations we serve.
+Crawford is a founding member of Project Santa Fe, which advances the concept of Clinical Laboratory 2.0, encouraging laboratories to move away from the traditional transactional payment model to a value-based one that drives better outcomes.

-Dr. Crawford has authored more than 300 publications and he’s the editor-in-chief of Academic Pathology, the official journal of the Association of Pathology Chairs (APC).
+Crawford has authored more than 300 publications.
+He’s the editor-in-chief of Academic Pathology, the official journal of the Association of Pathology Chairs (APC).
 He was the 2021 recipient of the Distinguished Service Award from this society.

-Dr. Crawford received his MD and Ph.D. from Duke University School of Medicine, and he completed post-graduate training in anatomic and gastrointestinal pathology at Brigham and Women's Hospital, followed by a fellowship in hepatic pathology at the Royal Free Hospital in London.
+Crawford received his MD and PhD from Duke University School of Medicine.
+He completed his post-graduate training in anatomic and gastrointestinal pathology at Brigham and Women's Hospital.
+That was followed by a fellowship in hepatic pathology at the Royal Free Hospital in London.